davdenic/erd-typo3/README.md

 1. Select mode: by extension or by table(s)
 2. Choose relationship depth (0–3 or unlimited)
+3. Optionally enable DB population check
-3. Click **Generate ERD**
+4. Click **Generate ERD**
-4. View the rendered Mermaid diagram and per-table field lists
+5. View the rendered Mermaid diagram and per-table field lists
-5. Download as `.md` file
+6. Download as `.md` file

 ## License